List of named trains in Victoria: The Overland

 The Overland, is an Australian passenger train service between Melbourne and Adelaide.
 It first ran in 1887 as the Adelaide Express, and has been called the Melbourne Express by South Australians.
 It was given its current name in 1926.
 Now operated by private company Journey Beyond Rail Expeditions, the train completes two return trips a week covering 828 kilometres between the state capitals.
 Originally an overnight train, it now operates during the day.

 The Vinelander

 The Vinelander was operated by the Victorian Railways and later V/Line between Melbourne and Mildura from 1972 to 1993.
 Operating overnight along the Mildura line, it included motorail and sleeping car facilities.

 The Westcoaster

-The Westcoaster was a passenger train named by the Victorian Railways.
-It ran from the state capital Melbourne, Australia to the regional city of Warrnambool.
-On the Warrnambool line it had buffet facilities on board.
-Between 1993 and 2004 the private company West Coast Railway used the name on its services to and from Warrnambool.
-After the decline of WCR the name generally fell out of use.
+The Westcoaster was a passenger train operated by the Victorian Railways, running from the state capital, Melbourne, to the regional city of Warrnambool, with buffet facilities available beyond Geelong.
+The name was first used in 1988.
+Between 1993 and 2004, the private operator, West Coast Railway (WCR), used the name on its services to and from Warrnambool.
+After the demise of WCR, the name fell out of use.